 The Age Well Times takes the complex world of longevity and healthy aging, providing actionable guides and clear explainers.

 Here is an overview of the different sections:

-- Lifestyle and Longevity: With 80% of healthy ageing based on behaviour (and only 20% on genes), your lifestyle is key to a longer life.
+- Lifestyle and Longevity: With 80% of healthy aging based on behaviour (and only 20% on genes), your lifestyle is key to a longer life.
 This section covers healthy exercise, the bedrock habit of sleep and how to snowball your habits to feel great right now.

-- Nutrition and Healthy Ageing: Instead of ‘you are what you eat,’ this section of the Age Well Times says you are what, how much and how often you eat.
+- Nutrition and Healthy Aging: Instead of ‘you are what you eat,’ this section of the Age Well Times says you are what, how much and how often you eat.
 Simple changes in your diet have giant longevity benefits.
 Supplements are also covered here.

 - About / My Blog: The mission of the Age Well Times is to turn longevity research into actionable habits.
 You will also find my blog in this section.
 It covers the personal side of living the longevity lifestyle.

 Topics which span multiple sections include ethics.
 This includes key issues of sustainably longer lifespans, fairness in the distribution of medicines and whether aging should be considered a disease.

 You will find more detail on what is in each area of the site below.

 New material is added constantly, so remember to bookmark the Age Well Times today.

 Longevity Science: The Cutting Edge of Biotechnology Research